antiface/Index/RATIONALE/ArtOperationsCenter/README.md

 PROCESS:
 * Are your ideas FERTILE?
 * Is what you propose EVOLVABLE?
-* Is the option BEAUTIFUL?
+* Is that option BEAUTIFUL?